 To sum it all up, mitigating favoritism starts with awareness.
 By implementing these strategies, organizations can create a more inclusive and equitable environment that values diversity and promotes fairness.

 We've been talking about favoritism with the assumption that's it not rooted in protected characteristics like race, gender, or age.
 Clearly, decisions linked to a legally protected class places business is at risk of significant legal repercussions.
 In 2024, for example, the United States Supreme Court ruled on the case of a female St. Louis police officer, Jatonya Clayborn Muldrow.
 The officer was transferred from an intelligence unit to patrol but retained her rank and pay.
 The city argued the transfer wasn't discriminatory - there was no loss of pay, demotion, or firing.
-However, the Supreme Court asserted that a job change that causes even some unwanted harm or change to the terms and conditions of employment can be challenged.
+However, the Supreme Court asserted that a job change that causes even some unwanted harm or change to the terms and conditions of employment can be challenged as discrimination.

 Our motivation here is to highlight the harm, to both the humans at work and the organization, that stems from favoritism and the poor decisions surrounding it.
 It's often grounded in something preventable: missing or misguided systems, fast and faulty decision-making, and teams missing the resources, training and support they need to be successful.